Crash in Lyon County hospitalizes 5, teenager seriously injured

 WICHITA, Kan.
 (KSNW) — A crash in Lyon County hospitalized five people on Saturday morning.

-A news release from the Lyon County Sheriff’s Office says deputies and first responders were dispatched to the intersection of Highway 56 and Main Street in Allen, Kansas around 11 a.m. for a two-vehicle collision.
+The Lyon County Sheriff’s Office says deputies and first responders were dispatched to U.S. Highway 56 and Main Street in Allen, Kansas, around 11 a.m. for a two-vehicle collision.

 An investigation is ongoing.